-In the following example, we will create a variable that sets all welds in a custom component to a given size.
-After creating the variable, we will be able to change the weld size directly in the custom component's dialog box.
+The following example shows how to create a variable that sets all welds in a custom component to a given size.
+After creating the variable, you are able to change the weld size directly in the custom component's dialog box.

 - In the custom component editortool that is used for modifying component that is created by a custom component, and for creating dependencies between component objects and other model objects

 , click the Display variables button .

 - Click Add to create a new parametric variablevariable used to define a value for a parametric property

 A parametric variable does not include a dependency.

 For example, name, material grade, and bolt size are parametric variables.